 BY JENNIFER MOORE-MALLINOS AND MARTA FABREGA

-The bright pages of this book follows a young girl coming to terms with her parent’s separation.
+The bright pages of this book follow a young girl coming to terms with her parent’s separation.
 It teaches that although many things have changed in her life, her parents will always be there and still love her.
 This is accompanied by a parallel message of reassurance that the separation is not her fault and an understanding that by living in separate houses her parents may get along better.

 TWO BIRTHDAY CAKES (AGE 4-8)